laelbarlow/amoebae/README.md

 ## Reporting problems

-Please use the [issue tracker](https://github.com/laelbarlow/amoebae/issues) on the GitHub webpage to report any problems you find in using AMOEBAE.
+Please use the [issue tracker](https://github.com/laelbarlow/amoebae/issues) on the GitHub webpage to report any problems you encounter while using AMOEBAE.

 ## How to cite AMOEBAE